bcoles/kasld/docs/usage.md

 a row once the engine has bounded them, and none otherwise.
 Two are in this class.

-The module region exists everywhere, and is bounded from several directions — the architecture's own module band; the allocator's placement window where it draws one (on x86_64 the base sits within 1024 pages of `MODULES_VADDR`); the resolved text base, where the region is anchored to the image (riscv64, s390);
+The module region exists everywhere, and is resolved from whichever directions the architecture affords.
+Where its placement is fully determined the row is a single address: a fixed segment base (MIPS), a base computed from the hardware virtual-address width (LoongArch), or one derived from a resolved `PAGE_OFFSET` (arm32, ppc32, riscv32).
+Where something is randomized or unknown it is a window instead, narrowed by the architecture's module band, by the allocator's own placement window (on x86_64 the base sits within 1024 pages of `MODULES_VADDR`), by the resolved text base where the region is anchored to the image (riscv64, s390), and by the lowest module address a leak discloses, which caps where the region can start.

-and the lowest module address a leak discloses, which caps where the region can start.
-No leak is required: the sample above resolves the row to 1025 candidates with no module address in evidence at all.
+No leak is required for any of that: the sample above resolves the row to 1025 candidates with no module address in evidence at all.

 The direct-map base is likewise fixed off x86_64, but still resolved: on a